-See all available editions by Howard Hodgkin in our Editions Shop from the top menu.
+See all available editions by Howard Hodgkin in our Editions Shop from the top menu, or simply contact us to make an enquiry.

 Howard Hodgkin (1932 - 2017) was a British painter and printmaker.
 His work is most often associated with abstraction.